 - principal and/or principal designee

 - student's special education teacher

 - school psychologist

 - school social worker

-- parent or legal guardian

-- student's regular education teacher
+- parent or legal guardian - student's regular education teacher

+The parent/guardian is to be notified of the manifestation review meeting and invited to participate.
 The Principal or his/her designee shall be responsible for notifying the parent/guardian of the time, date, place, and purpose of the meeting and must identify the individuals who will be attending the meeting.
 Accommodations in the scheduling should be made to permit the parent/guardian to attend, although timelines must be met.
 Documentation of efforts to notify the parent/guardian shall be maintained.
 If the parent/guardian declines to attend or fails to attend after having been given notice, the committee may meet without them.
 The parent/guardian may have representation during the meeting at his or her own expense if desired.